45% Off Your Order*

 our terms of service prior to ordering.

-The combination of peptides comes as a white lyophilized powder in a concentration of 10 mg/vial (5 mg of each peptide).
+This combination is provided as a white lyophilized powder, with a concentration of 10 mg per vial (5 mg of each peptide).